 5 (a) What is promiscuity ?
-Question Correct Answer Partially Correct Answer Reject Mark Number 5 (a) • Having soy with a • Soy before marriage • Making 2 AO1 Having sex with a number of partners without commitment Having (casual) sex with a number of people Being indiscriminate in sexual relationships Sleeping around Any alternative wording of the above points is acceptable.
+Question Correct Answer Partially Correct Answer Reject Mark Number 5 (a) AO1 Having sex with a number of partners without commitment Having (casual) sex with a number of people Being indiscriminate in sexual relationships Sleeping around Any alternative wording of the above points is acceptable.
 Sex before marriage Sex outside marriage Any alternative wording of the above point is acceptable.
-(1) Making promises to people (0) 2
+Making promises to someone (0) 2

-5 (b) Do you think that sex outside marriage is acceptable?
 Give two reasons for your point of view.
-Question Number Answer Mark 5 (b) AO2 Indicative content Answers which think that sex outside marriage is acceptable likely to use such reasons as: Sex before marriage allows partners to become clease sex before marriage is acceptable in society Sex before marriage is a way of finding out if you compatible oser 4 Answers which do not think that sex outside marriage is a are likely to use such reasons as: It is against many Christian teachings Adultery breaks the marriage vows and one of the commandments It can lead to increased STIs Other approaches are possible and must be marked accordine levels.
-If you are unsure of the validity of an answer, it not review.
-Award marks as follows: For a personal response with: • one brief reason (eg Sex before marriage allows p become closer) 1 mark For a personal response with: two brief reasons or one developed reason (eg Sex before marriage allows partners to become closer.
-This means that people will know whether they should get married or not) , , 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks
+Answer LOugstion LA Answer Number Mark 5 (b) III AO2 A A A A A A A A A A A A A A A A A A Answers which think that sex outside marriage is acceptal ikely to use such reasons as: Sex before marriage allows partners to become cloes Sex before marriage is acceptable in society Sex before marriage is a way of finding out if you a compatible Answers which do not think that sex outside marriage is a compatible Answers which do not think that sex outside marriage is a care likely to use such reasons as: It is against many religious teachings Adultery breaks the marriage vows It can lead to increased STIs Other approaches are possible and must be marked according evels.
+If you are unsure of the validity of an answer, it may not review.
+Award marks as follows: For a personal response with: one brief reason (eg Sex before marriage allows partners and the propose with: two brief reasons or one developed reason (eg Sex before marriage apartners to become closer, this means that people whether they should get married or not) For a personal response with: two reasons with one developed cceptable ding to the just be sent artners to 1 mark allows F For a personal response with: • two developed reasons 4 marks